Madoshakalaka/pipenv-setup/CONTRIBUTING.md

 In this project, dev dependencies in Pipfile should be synced to `setup.py` in `extras_require`, as tox installs `pipenv-setup[dev]` before running tests.

-If you made changes to dev dependencies in pipfile, before running tox tests, use `pipenv run sync-deps`  to update them to `setup.py`
+As mentioned, if you made changes to dev dependencies or default dependencies in pipfile, before running tox tests, use `$ pipenv run sync-deps`  to update them to `setup.py`

 # Test Data Creation